What is a private FDR hearing?

 In financial remedy cases, the Financial Dispute Resolution hearing is a key stage.
 It is a “without prejudice” hearing at which the parties are expected to roll their sleeves up, negotiate and focus on settlement.
 What happens at the FDR stays at the FDR; neither party can refer to settlement proposals after the event if the case goes to a final hearing.

-At court, financial remedy cases have less priority than cases involving children., and all cases are subject to significant delays, including last minute adjournments.
-The court system has for some timed been a slow, expensive and unpredictable beast.
-Increasingly judges have less time to spend on cases and to prepare, and attending court is rarely a comfortable or pleasant experience.
-To counter this family lawyers have developed a parallel process designed to mitigate the worst excesses of litigation.
+At court, financial remedy cases have less priority than cases involving children, and all cases are subject to significant delays, including last-minute adjournments.
+The court system has for some time been a slow, expensive and unpredictable beast.
+Increasingly, judges have less time to spend on cases and to prepare, and attending court is rarely a comfortable or pleasant experience.
+To counter this, family lawyers have developed a parallel process designed to mitigate the worst excesses of litigation.

 If the parties agree, they can step out of the court process and arrange a “private” hearing themselves.